Alternative versions of Superman: Superboy-Prime (Earth-Prime)

-Superboy-Prime, or Superman-Prime, or simply Prime is from a parallel Earth called Earth-Prime, devoid of any superhumans.
-There, Superman and the other comic superheroes were fictional characters, as they are in real life.
+Superboy-Prime originates from Earth-Prime, an analogue of the real world with no other superhumans.
 The Earth-Prime universe was erased during Crisis on Infinite Earths, and Superboy-Prime ended up in a "paradise" dimension where, during that time, he found himself unable to let go of his former life and destiny as Earth's greatest hero.

-Over time, his convictions and morals become twisted, and he came to believe that Earth-Prime was the only proper Earth and that he himself was the only one worthy of the Superboy mantle.
-Prime firmly believes that being Superman is his calling despite the fact that he has become a psychotic, murderous, and even sadistic villain.
-His overwhelming strength, speed, unpredictability, and ruthlessness made him one of the most dangerous foes in the DC Universe.

 Following a number of conflicts with the heroes of the mainstream DC Universe, the Dark Nights: Death Metal event saw Superboy-Prime returned to his home universe, which was altered from what he knew, but nonetheless his true home.

 Prime Superman (All-Star Superman)

 The Superman featured in Grant Morrison's 12-issue All Star Superman, is a compassionate, gentle and altruistic Superman who, according to series writer Grant Morrison, is the Silver Age Superman, or at the very least has a virtually identical backstory.

 In his secret identity, Clark Kent acts as a bumbling fool, but each seeming mistake subtly helps those around him.
 After being overdosed with solar radiation, his cells begin to die, the very source of his powers seemingly killing him.
 He attempts to make his final adventures as meaningful as possible, revealing his identity to his universe's Lois Lane, aiding the scientist Leo Quintum, and inspiring the Superman Squad of the future.

 After a final confrontation with Lex Luthor, who had orchestrated Superman's solar overexposure, Kal-El flies into the sun to construct it an artificial heart.
 While the people of Earth believed Superman dead, he in truth lived within the sun until his final task was complete.
-Superman left behind his genetic code, so that Quintum could create the genetic son of Lois and Clark, the second Superman.
+Superman left behind his genetic code so that Quintum could create the genetic son of Lois and Clark, the second Superman.